Ashmole Academy

 Pupils come from a wide range of minority ethnic heritages and a greater than usual number of pupils speak English as an additional language.
-In January 2007, Ofsted gave an overall rating of the school as Grade 1 Outstanding, the highest available assessment for a UK school.

 History

-The school, named after Elias Ashmole, was founded in 1958 as the successor of Russell Lane Secondary Modern Boys' School which had changed its name to Ashmole School in about 1949, had Southaw School merged into it in 1971, and became a foundation school in 1999.
-It achieved specialist status in Science in 2002, and added the second specialism, Music, in 2006.
+The school, named after the 17th-century antiquary and politician Elias Ashmole, was founded in 1958 as the successor of Russell Lane Secondary Modern Boys' School which had changed its name to Ashmole School in about 1949, had Southaw School merged into it in 1971, and became a foundation school in 1999.
+It achieved specialist status in Science in 2002, and added a second specialism, Music, in 2006.
 The school moved into a new building on the same site in September 2004 costing £14m.
 The existing administration block was refurbished and opened as the performing arts centre in June 2005.
 This was funded by the sale of 38 acre of school grounds for redevelopment as housing.

-On 1 October 2010, it became one of the first schools in North London (second in Barnet – after QE Boys) to convert to an Academy after an invitation from the Coalition Government.
+On 1 October 2010, it became one of the first schools in north London (second in Barnet – after QE Boys) to convert to an academy after an invitation from the Coalition Government.

 Academic standards

 Ofsted gave an overall rating of the school as Grade 1 Outstanding, the highest available assessment for a UK school, following their 2007 inspection.
-They stated "Ashmole is an outstanding school.
-Pupils make very good progress, whatever their starting points, and standards are exceptionally high.
-Staff set consistently high expectations of achievement and pupils often exceed their targets.
-As a result of consistently good teaching, standards in the sixth form are outstanding."
+As of 2024, the school's most recent inspection was in 2021, with a judgement of Good.